tao-j/tdg/dedup.md

 # Log
+## TODO2
+cover's book compression

+1. fix pointers in lzf
+72M bash-gunzipeed.zpaq tarball compressed by zpaq
+26M bash-gunzipped-separate.zpaq  seperate file compressed by zpaq 34M bash-not-first-prt.zpaq lzf then zpaq
+34M bash-first-prt.zpaq (-0.04MB) lzf, if the same string occurred multiple times, points to ealiest occurence possible. then zpaq.

+Modified the KKP3 algorithm so that it points to the first occurence of the same pattern.
+The space saved is not much.
+It could be that the files are modified incrementally in a pattern similar to "a-ab-abc-abcd", so they all point to the previous occurence, since that is the longest match.

+2. zlib make deflate to have infiniate windows size zlib uses deflate, window size can be modified, but it has to output in deflate format which it complicated to learn.

 ## TODO
 1. Predictatable pointer var-len encoding.
 Encode according to the frequency of the pointers
 2. Find the first occurence of the chuck